ARKANSAS LEGISLATIVE COUNCIL

 (2) "State agency" means any officer, office, board, commission, department, council, bureau, or other agency of state government.

-Rooms covered by these rules: These rules govern the scheduling and use of the following legislative committee rooms in the Arkansas State Capitol: Rooms 130, 138, 149, 151, 171, 272, 207, the Old Supreme Court Room (OSC), MAC C, and 309 (upon chamber approval).
-The scheduling of other legislative committee rooms are scheduled by the respective chambers.
-MAC C is available for state agency use only.
+Rooms covered by these rules: These rules govern the scheduling and use of the following legislative committee rooms in the Arkansas State Capitol: Rooms 130, 138, 149, 151, 171, 272, 207, the Old Supreme Court Room (OSC), and MAC C. The scheduling of other legislative committee rooms are scheduled by the respective chambers.
+MAC C is only available for state agencies.

 Priority of Use: Legislative needs have first priority.
 Reservations may be cancelled to accommodate the needs of legislative committees or in the event of a special session.